 Should I Consolidate My Debts If I Have Bad Credit?

-It will depend on whether your debt consolidation loan.
+It will depend on whether your debt consolidation loan has a lower interest rate than your other loans.
 If it makes your financial state better, then it’s probably worth it.
 But if due to your bad credit you are only offered higher interest rates than what you’re paying now, run the other way!
 Before you commit, put together a complete list of your debt, the interest rates you’re paying the extra fees associated with any late payments.
 Then look at what interest you’d be paying on with the full amount of debt using a consolidation loan.
 Do you see a savings?
 Then you may want to go for it.

 When Is Debt Consolidation a Good Option?